ofili/apple/README.md

 # Apple Store Sales Data Analysis
-This is a data project to analyze the Apple Store's sales data.
-The project is based on the [datamade/apple-store-saless](https://github.com/datamade/apple-store-saless) repository.
+This is a data project to analyze sample for Apple product sales data.

+## Overview
 The goal of this project is to analyze the data and create visualizations to help understand the trends and patterns in the sales data while answering questions such as:
 - What customers purchased Airpods after purchasing the iPhone.
 - What customers purchased Airpods and the iPhone.
 - List all products purchased by customers after their initial purchase.

-## Data Source
-The data is from the [Apple Store](https://www.apple.com/shop/buy-iphone/) and is available for download at [https://www.apple.com/shop/buy-iphone/](https://www.apple.com/shop/buy-iphone/).

 ## Data Processing
 The data is processed using the [Pyspark](https://spark.apache.org/docs/latest/index.html) library.
 The data is loaded into a Spark DataFrame and then processed using a series of transformations.
 The final output is a DataFrame containing the customer data, transaction data, and product data.

-## Data
-The data is available at [https://github.com/datamade/apple-store-saless](https://github.com/datamade/apple-store-saless).

 ## Data Dictionary